yangsec888/f5-admin/README.md

 ## To Do
 Refer to [TODO](/TODO.md) document for complete list of expectations / project roadmap.
 ## Who is this guy?
-Sam (Yang) Li serves as the PRH IT Security Architect in the infrastructure team.
-He is an information security veteran with 19 years hand-on experiences in the fields.
+Sam (Yang) Li serves as the IT Security Architect in the infrastructure team.
+He is an information security veteran with 20 years hand-on experiences in the fields.
 You can connect him in [LinkedIn](https://www.linkedin.com/in/yangli8/).